dorota-testing/laravel-protected-api/README.md

 url/project-name/api/auth/register

 This is a post call, requires a body with name, email and password.
 Returns either validator errors or confirmation of creating a user.
+You need to register to be able to access the api.

 ### Login